 Lumbar vertebrae provide attachment points for numerous muscles: erector spinae, interspinales, intertransversarii, latissimus dorsi, rotatores, and serratus posterior inferior.

 A number of surgical procedures are performed on the lumbar spine, especially for degenerative, infective, and traumatic spinal conditions.
 A few of them are:

 - Posterior Lumbar Interbody Fusion

 - Extreme Lateral Interbody Fusion

 The valve-less vertebral venous plexuses allow for the metastasis of cancer from the pelvis, such as that of the prostatic, to the vertebral column.

-The lumbar region has a lesser incidence of neurological injury due to fractures as compared to those in the thoracic region.
-This is due to the large size of the vertebral canal, the inferior end of the spinal cord at the level of L2, as well as the relative resilience cauda equina nerve roots.
+The lumbar region has a lesser incidence of neurological injury due to fractures compared to those in the thoracic region.
+This is due to the large size of the vertebral canal, the inferior end of the spinal cord at the level of L2, as well as the relative resilience of cauda equina nerve roots.
 This is why spinal taps are performed inferior to L2; the roots forming the cauda equina, suspended in the cerebrospinal fluid (CSF), move out of the way of the spinal needle.

 Spinal nerves increase in size as the spinal cord descends; however, the intervertebral foramen decrease in size.
 In addition to pathology such as intervertebral disc degeneration that brings two adjacent vertebrae closer together, this combination commonly leads to spinal stenosis, a condition in which the vertebral foramen compresses the spinal nerves.
 This may be treated with a laminectomy, a process in which the spinous process, laminae, and pedicles are removed to create more room for the spinal cord and spinal nerves.